opallab/cs886-winter-2025/README.md

 One of the most prominent and principled ways of handling such multi-modal data for downstream tasks such as node classification is graph neural networks.
 Graph neural network models can mix hand-crafted or automatically learned attributes of the nodes while taking into account relational information among the nodes.
 Therefore, the output vector representation of the graph neural network contains global and local information about the nodes.
 This contrasts with neural networks that only learn from the attributes of entities.

-This seminar will cover seminal work in the space of graph neural networks.
-For example, spectral and spatial convolutional graph neural networks, graph attention networks, invariant and equivariant graph neural networks, general message passing graph neural networks.
-We will also study the intersection of large language models and machine learning on graphs.
+**Topics**: This seminar-based course will cover seminal work in the space of graph neural networks:
+1. spectral and spatial convolutional graph neural networks
+2. graph attention networks
+3. invariant and equivariant graph neural networks
+4. general message passing graph neural networks
+5. The intersection of large language models and machine learning on graphs

 We will focus on both practical and theoretical aspects of machine learning on graphs.
 Practical aspects include, scalability and performance on real data.
 Examples of theoretical questions include: what does convolution do to the input data?
 Does convolution improve generalization compared to not using a graph?
 How do multiple convolutions change the data and how do they affect generalization?

-The seminar is based on weekly paper readings and student presentations, discussions, a mid-term project and a final project.
+**Course structure** The seminar is based on weekly student presentations, discussions, a mid-term project and a final project.

 ## (Tentative) Schedule
 The schedule below is subject to change: